 - Put a run function block in your main program.

 - Attach a run function block to a new processor block.
-This will make the runction run in its own processor, and at the same time, your main program can continue executing.
+This will make the function run in its own processor, and at the same time, your main program can continue executing.
 EXCEPTION: Terminal blocks can only run from the main program.